ZDroid/dejustinizator/README.md

 > Chrome extension for replacing weird Justin Bieber with Little crazy pink pony

-If you don't love Justin.
+If you don't like Justin Bieber.

 Licensed under the MIT License.